ansible/receptor-collection/roles/setup/README.md

     receptor_path_log: '/var/log/receptor'

-Path where receptor log will be sotred.
+Receptor log directory.
 Used only when local_receptor is true.

 ---